ros2/ros2_documentation/source/Tutorials/Single-Package-Define-And-Use-Interface.rst

       install/setup.ps1
       ros2 topic echo /address_book

-We won't create a subscriber in this tutorial, but you can try to write one yourself for practice (use :ref:`CppPubSub` to help).
+We won't create a subscriber in this tutorial, but you can try to write one yourself for practice (use :doc:`./Writing-A-Simple-Cpp-Publisher-And-Subscriber` to help).

 5 (Extra) Use an existing interface definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^